 International trade theory and policy; antidumping; and the World Trade Organization

-Professor Moore has served as Director of the Institute for International Economic Policy, Director of the International Trade and Investment Policy Program, and Associate Dean at the Elliott School.
+Professor Moore has served as director of the Institute for International Economic Policy, director of the Masters of Arts in International Economic Policy program, director of the International Trade and Investment Policy Program, and associate dean at the Elliott School.

 Professor Moore served as Senior Economist for international trade on the President's Council of Economic Advisors from 2002 to 2003.

 A list of Selected Recent Publications and Working Papers is available at http://sites.google.com/site/michaelmooregwu/research

 Econ 2182 International Macroeconomic Theory and Policy

 ECON 6280 Survey of International Economics

 ECON 6283 Survey of International Trade Theory and Policy

 ECON 6284 Survey of International Macroeconomics and Finance Theory and Policy